 - You are not alone in this community.
-Being one of the world’s biggest containers, you will be joining over 50 thousand other users.
+Being one of the world’s biggest container communities, you will be joining over 50 thousand other users.
 This means that there are endless platforms where users can discuss solutions to problems they are commonly facing if they need help.

 - It is one of the only services that allows its users to work on virtually any operating system.

 - One of its main attractions is that it has a great ability to organise your services.

 - You may find that installation is difficult when the service is not managed.